ICAMS/grace-tensorpotential/docs/gracemaker/inputfile.md

 This is complete list of parameters.
 For the most of practical purposes it is sufficient to generate input file with `gracemaker -t` utility.

-## (TODO) Checkpointing

-Use `checkpoint_freq` to specify how frequently save regular checkpoints (only last state will be saved into checkpoint).
-If you want to keep all regular checkpoints, then add flag `save_all_regular_checkpoints: True`